evgenyneu/js-evaluator-for-android/README.md

 ### Destroying the evaluator

-Calling the `destroy()` method will destroy the Web View and clear the memory.
+Calling the `destroy()` method will destroy the Web View used by JsEvaluator and clear the memory.
 JsEvaluator can not be used after it is destroyed.

 ```Java
 jsEvaluator.destroy();